doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

   position: relative;
   overflow: hidden;
   width: 100%;
-  padding-top: 56.25%; /* 16:9 Aspect Ratio (divide 9 by 16 = 0.5625) */
+  padding-top: 56.25%; /* 16:9 Aspect Ratio
+  (divide 9 by 16 = 0.5625) you can use other
+  aspect ratios as well*/
 }

-/* Then style the iframe to fit in the container div with full height and width */ .responsive-iframe {
+/* Then style the iframe to fit in the container div with full height and width */
+.responsive-iframe {
   position: absolute;
   top: 0;